igun997/godoo/README.md

 	// Create a new connection pool.
 	pool := godoo.NewPool(10, 5, 1*time.Minute)

-	// Create a new client.
-	c, err := godoo.NewClient(&godoo.ClientConfig{
+	// Create a new client (JSON-RPC is used by default). c, err := godoo.NewClient(&godoo.ClientConfig{
 		Database: "your-database",
 		Admin:    "admin",
 		Password: "your-password",
 		URL:      "https://your-odoo-instance.com",
 		Pool:     pool,
+		// Protocol: godoo.ProtocolJSONRPC // This is now the default
 	})
 	if err != nil {
 		log.Fatalf("Error creating client: %v", err)